 The or His elect.
 In the New Testament, when the term "the elect" is used regarding people, it means Christians (disciples of Jesus Christ).
 [See the definition of the Greek word translated "elect" in Blue Letter Bible.]
 Back to Matthew 24

 The Rapture -- The event some Christians call "the rapture" is the resurrection of those who belong to Jesus Christ.
 This term isn't in the original Greek NT— but it is a homophone (sound-alike) for the Latin word for "caught up" (the root for the term used in the Latin Vulgate Bible 1Thess.
 4:17).
-The English sound alike is "rapture" which not only sounds like the Latin root word, "raptus," it aptly describes the event (since rapture means ecstasy, delight, bliss, joy, etc.) and for those "caught up" in the first resurrection, it will be a time of rapture.
+The English sound-alike is "rapture" which not only sounds like the Latin root word, "raptus," we could say it aptly describes the event (since rapture means ecstasy, delight, bliss, joy, etc.) and for those "caught up" in the first resurrection, it will be a time of rapture.

 Please note that the resurrection is not "reincarnation."
 (Reincarnation being a belief that one is born in a mortal body which will age and die--over and over again).
-Resurrection is a single event in which those who belong to Jesus Christ (whether living or dead) are instantly changed upon his return.
-They will rise up, be re-clothed with immortal bodies, see Jesus face to face, and are "like Him" (with glorified bodies).
-Many Scriptures speak of the resurrection (among them is a verse from Job--thought to be the oldest book of the Bible).
-Here are some of the verses: If you click on the link HERE, all of the text for each verse listed below will display in another window at BibleGateway.com.
+The "first resurrection" is when those who belong to Jesus Christ (whether living or dead) are instantly changed upon his return.
+They will rise up, be re-clothed with immortal bodies, see Jesus face to face, and will be "like Him" (never to die again).
+Many Scriptures speak of resurrection (among them is a verse from Job--thought to be the oldest book of the Bible).
+Below are some of the verses that speak of resurrection: If you click on the link HERE, all of the text for each verse listed will display in another window at BibleGateway.com.